If only for one day, wouldn’t you love to hear the words straight from the dog’s mouth? We can at least imagine. If dogs could talk, they’d say:

 Don’t walk me with your nose buried in a smart phone.
 Pop out the earphones and enjoy the sounds of nature.
 You never know when our time together might have to end, so enjoy it.
 Be present and aware.

 If I have problems with socializing, please don’t hold it against me.
+Take me to training classes so I’ll learn to do better.

 If I have playmates whom I know and love, make sure I see them often.